ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 /
     project-name/
         .gitignore
-        Balleirna.lock             # Generated during build, used to rebuild identical binary Ballerina.toml             # Configuration that defines project intent
+        Balleirna.lock             # Generated during the build and used to rebuild identical binary Ballerina.toml             # Configuration that defines project intent

         src/